-What is it that has otherwise well-organized companies implement two, three or even more timesheet systems at the same time?
+What would possess intelligent, organized people to implement more than one timesheet in their organization?
+It's no secret that employees aren't enamored of doing a timesheet so why would we ask them to do two, three or even more at the same time?
 What would prompt otherwise rational people to supporting multiple entry of a chore that no one looks forward to at the end of the week?

-The issue of time collection is a highly topical.
-Collection of time and attendance records goes back to ancient times but in today's faster-moving, more challenging economy, time and attendance records are insufficient to manage the organization.
-Knowing when people worked is obviously important but today, knowing what they worked on is essential to good governance.
+The issue of time collection is highly topical.
+Collection of time and attendance records goes back to ancient times but in today's faster-moving, more challenging economy, time and attendance alone is insufficient to manage an organization.
+Knowing when people worked is important but to be effective, knowing what they worked on is essential.